vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

         ## 18   97  202
         ## 19   98  242

-11. Mean of weights by month for each year for Common Yellowthroat (Means for remaining species can be found in R script)
+11. Mean of weights by month for each year for Common Yellowthroat.
+(Means for remaining species can be found in R script)

     ``` r
     #mean of weights by month for each year for Common Yellowthroat